gobo-eiffel/gobo/tool/gedoc/README.md

 ## Demo:

-First, build all the GOBO toosl, esp `gec` and `gedoc` as you usually do.
+First, build all the GOBO tools, esp `gec` and `gedoc` as you usually do.

 Then, run the `detect_diamond.py` tool